m18ru/preact-range-slider/README.md

-# preact-rage-slider
+# preact-range-slider

-Preact component for input values with rage slider
+Preact component for input values with range slider

 It’s currently in alpha stage, so…